almostearthling/whenever/README.md

 * [_DBus_ signals (optional)](#dbus-signals-optional), that may be filtered for an expected payload
 * [_Command line_](#command-line), that are manually triggered by writing to **whenever** standard input.

 Note that _DBus_ events and conditions are also supported on Windows, being one of the _DBus_ target platforms, and enabled by default.
-However _DBus_ support can be **disabled** on build, by removing it as a default feature in the _Cargo.toml_ file or by building with the `--no-default-features` command line flag (in this case, other desirable features have to be enabled specifically using the `--features` option).
+However _DBus_ support can be **disabled** on build, by removing `dbus` from the default features in the _Cargo.toml_ file, or by building the application with the `--no-default-features` command line flag (in this case, other desired features have to be specifically enabled using the `--features` option).

 All of the above listed items are fully configurable via a TOML configuration file, that _must_ be specified as the only mandatory argument on the command line.
 The syntax of the configuration file is described in the following sections.